LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/callbacks-index.md

 }
 ```

-To use the **LPMessagingSDKDelegate**, you'll need to instantiate it, and conform the protocol with the required methods:
+To use the **LPMessagingSDKDelegate**, you'll need to initiate it, and conform the protocol with the required methods:

 ```swift
 LPMessagingSDK.instance.delegate = self